An alternative representation of multichannel Rydberg spectra: a modified K-matrix and Lu-Fano plot, applied to manganese spectroscopy: Theoretical Development

 \subsection{Overview of the Traditional Lu-Fano Plot}

 For starters, there is both an experimental and a theoretical perspective on creating a Lu-Fano-style plot of interacting Rydberg series.
-We first present the way an experimentalist can approach it, armed only with the measured energy levels $E^{(n)}$ and ionization threshold energies $E_i$, $i=1-N_{\rm thresh}$ that are assumed to be known.
+We first present the way an experimentalist can approach it, armed only with the measured energy levels $E^{(n)}$ and ionization threshold energies $E_i$, $i=1...N_{\rm thresh}$ that are assumed to be known.
 Of course if there is only a single ionization threshold $E_1$, one simply computes the effective quantum number $\nu_1^{(n)} \equiv [(E_1-E^{(n)})/Ry]^{-1/2}$ relative to that threshold, and then the quantum defect (mod 1) is $\mu_1^{(n)} = -\nu_1^{(n)}$ {\rm (mod 1)}. $Ry$ is the Rydberg constant for the system, with the appropriate electron-ion reduced mass.
 That single threshold case would produce the most trivial type of Lu-Fano plot, namely a plot of points with $\mu_1^{(n)}$ on the $y$-axis and $\nu_1^{(n)}$ on the $x$-axis.

 More interesting and central to the ideas of Lu and Fano, however, is a situation where there are two ionization thresholds, with possibly multiple channels attached to each such threshold.
 For this case, one still computes the quantum defect $\mu_1^{(n)}$ for the $n$-th level for the $y$-axis, but the $x$-axis for that level is instead the effective quantum number relative to the second threshold, namely $\nu_2^{(n)} \equiv [(E_2-E^{(n)})/Ry]^{-1/2}$.
 This plot of a set of measured points already begins to group similar levels together along a curve that one can begin to imagine.
 But the continuous mathematical curve itself that goes through all of those points is not yet known, until the reaction matrix $K$ has been determined, or equivalently, the eigen defects $\mu_\alpha$ and eigenvector matrix $U_{i \alpha}$.
 That information has sometimes been extracted by fitting to the set of points, but it is the aim of theory to predict that $K$-matrix which yields the curve that goes through every experimental point on the graph.
-An alternative strategy pursued by spectroscopists, instead of attempting to compute the $K$-matrix by solving the Schr\"odinger (or Dirac) equation directly, is to determine an approximate $K$-matrix by empirically fitting the experimental levels in the MQDT framework.
-For a few examples of such fits, see Refs.\cite{BrownGinter1975, AymarPhysRept, Armstrong_Esherick_Wynne_1977, GallagherYb, Peper_Li_Knapp_Bileska_Ma_Liu_Peng_Zhang_Horvath_Burgers_2025}.